IDCI-Consulting/HelloWorldBundle/templates/contents/courses/html5-css3_en.md

 #### Semantic web and HTML5
 _2 hours_

- - Semantics elements : give sens to your contents
+ - Semantics elements : give meaning to your contents
  - Micro datas